Study permit

 • If you completed a program at your previous institution, you must extend your study permit within 90 days after you received written confirmation of program completion or before your study permit expires – whichever comes first.

-You can apply for an initial study permit directly at an international airport in Canada upon arrival or at most major U.S./Canada border-crossings.
+You can apply for an initial study permit directly at an international airport in Canada upon arrival or at most major US/Canada border-crossings.

 • You can pay the application fee ($150 CAD) directly at the border by cash, debit, or credit card.